currawong-project/libcw/README.md

 # To Do

+- Should a warning be issued by audioBuf functions which return a set of values: muteFlags(),toneFlags(), gain( ... gainA) but where the size of the dest array does not match the actual number of channesl?

+- Document the meaning and way that id's and names/labels are used, and intended to be used, and found by UI.
+As it is they are confusing.

 - Any socket function which takes a IP/port address should have a version which also takes a sockaddr_in*.
 - Fix the time functions to make them more convenient and C++ish.
 - implement floating point UI numbers